alexkendall/react-native-bluetooth-cross-platform/README.md

 ## Manual Installation(iOS)
 1.) npm install --save react-native-bluetooth-cross-platform

-2.) add './node_modules/react-native-bluetooth-cross-platform/ios/react-native-bluetooth-cross-platform' to the project as a group
+2.) add files in './node_modules/react-native-bluetooth-cross-platform/ios/react-native-bluetooth-cross-platform' to project.
+When XCode asks to create bridging header, click YES.
+Delete the bridging header XCode generates for you.

 3.)
+In the project's' Build Settings, set bridging header to '$SRCROOT/../node_modules/react-native-bluetooth-cross-platform/ios/react-native-bluetooth-cross-platform/Bridge.h'

+4.)
+Add 'Underdark' and 'ProtocolBuffers' to Link Binary With Libraries Build Phase

+5.)
 Add a new copy files phase in Build Settings.
-Set destination to 'Frameworks' and drag Underdark.framework and ProtocoolBuffers.framework from the added group to the Copy Files area.
+Set destination to 'Frameworks' and drag 'Underdark' and 'ProtocolBuffers' from the added group to the Copy Files area.

+6.)
+Under Framework Search Paths in the project's' Build Settings, add '$(SRCROOT)/../../react-native-bluetooth-cross-platform/ios/react-native-bluetooth-cross-platform/' and set to recursive.

 ## Manual Installation(Android)
 1.) npm install --save react-native-bluetooth-cross-platform